 Illinois Oilfield Museum

 “The first thing you have to have is a goal and the determination to keep at it, no matter what.
-Don’t give up, whatever happens,” Larrabee explained in a 2004 interview with historical society Contributing Editor Kris Wells.
+Don’t give up, whatever happens,” Larrabee explained in a 2004 interview with Kristin L. Wells, an American Oil & Gas Historical Society volunteer.

 It helps to know something about the oil business, said the third generation Illinois Basin oilman.
 “The museum began way back in 1961 with a fellow named Enos Bloom, Larrabee noted.
 “In those days, the city of Oblong provided and maintained a building that housed donated artifacts.”